JamesNimlos/jquery-vhtml/README.md

 created this because I have worked with plenty of Handlebars or other template based UIs that are still using `$.html` to render the internals of it's applications.
-This is hard on the browser and either the user or developer.
+This is hard on the browser and either the user or developer. _If you are starting a new project, please use one of the many fully fleshed out declarative UI libraries out there._ However, if you are stuck maintaining an older application where it would be too extensive to replace jQuery, this could be a way to implement Virtual DOM on that legacy application.

 ### Benefits of Virtual DOM